This post contains affiliate links.

 How to make Chicken and Dumplings:

-Simmer: Cover the pot and simmer on low for 12-15 minutes.
-Remove lid, gently stir to break dumplings apart, and scoop out a dumpling to check for doneness.
-If still doughy, cover and cook for a few more minutes, until tender.
-Taste and adjust seasonings if desired.
-Stir in chicken.
+Serve: Cover the pot and let it simmer for 12-15 minutes then gently stir to break dumplings apart.
+Check the dumplings, if they are still doughy, cook for a few more minutes until tender.
+Taste and adjust any seasonings then stir in shredded chicken and scoop into bowls.
+Garnish with fresh parsley, if desired.

 Chicken and Dumplings